FelixButzbach/WeReHe/Readme.md

 6. Export with markup styling

 ## TODO:
-- Add a favicon, so that it is easier to find
 - Add the link to the corresponding Trello card of each task somewhere.
 - Add the 'puff' animation when marking a task DONE
 - Create some kind of shared session, so that the others can join and see the same content and add or edit it